Just published: DV-2020 Entry Guide

 Chad, North Korea, and Venezuela are added to the list of banned countries.

 No longer on the list is Sudan.
+EDIT: Chad was removed in 2018.

 The remaining banned countries are Iran, Libya, Syria, Yemen, Somalia.